cetinss/42-Piscine/README.md

 - Problem-solving and algorithmic thinking
 - Proficiency in using the terminal and shell commands
 - Teamwork and peer code reviews

+Feel free to check out the rest of my projects on [my GitHub profile](https://github.com/cetinss)!